FAQs on air traffic controller training.

 What are the minimum requirements to apply to be an Air Traffic Control Trainee role?

-The following outlines the mandatory criteria you need to be able to meet to lodge an application for Air Traffic Control Training.
-At this stage our recruitment policy is non-negotiable and you must be able to meet the following requirements without exception.
+The following outlines the mandatory criteria to apply to be a ATC Trainee.
+You must be able to meet the following requirements without exception.

 1. Be a minimum of 18 years of age

 2. Australian Citizen – Evidence required is an Australian passport, Australian citizenship certificate or Australian birth certificate*.

 *If you were born in Australia after 20 August 1986 an Australian birth certificate does not automatically prove citizenship.
 You must provide proof that at least one parent was a permanent resident at the time of your birth.
 If one or both parents are listed on the birth certificate as being born in Australia then this is sufficient.
 If both parents were born overseas then you must provide a citizenship certificate, passport or visa confirming the parent’s residency status at the time of your birth.

 3. New Zealand Citizen – Evidence required is a New Zealand passport